|

 by the treatment of her by Edward's favourites.
 The most

-prominent of these was Gaveston who gained the Earldom of Cornwall.
+prominent of these was Gaveston who gained the earldom of Cornwall.

 and after Gaveston's murder, the Despensers (de Spencers later

-somewhat, the tainted image of Isabella, the "She-Wolf"
+somewhat tainted image of Isabella, the

 of France, but a great amount of momentum will need to be provided